-swaps.
+In the instant case, the Instruments may also be analyzed as a single financial instrument rather than as a collar.
+For example the Instruments might be viewed as a type of a Notional Principal Contract (NPC).
+A NPC is defined by regulation as "a financial instrument that provides for the payment of amounts by one party to another at specified intervals calculated by reference to a specified index upon a notional principal amount." § 1.446-3(c).
+NPCs are defined to include equity swaps.
 The Instruments, by providing for payments at specified intervals and a final cash payment linked to the value of Company B common stock, are similar to an equity swap on Company B common stock.
-Alternatively, the Instruments might be likened to "prepaid forwards" in which the seller receives a cash payment at the commencement of the transaction in order to in the future deliver some amount of a commodity or security (in this case, Company B common stock).
+Alternatively, the Instruments might be likened to "prepaid forwards" in which the seller receives a cash payment at the commencement of the transaction in order to deliver in the future some amount of a commodity or security (in this case, Company B common stock).
 Also, the Instruments could be viewed as sui generis, subject to their own unique rules under the tax system.

-Under any of these alternatives, the exception of section 1092(d)(3)(B)(i)(II) will apply so that Company A's position in the Instruments and the Company B common stock will be a straddle.
+Under any of these alternatives, the exception of § 1092(d)(3)(B)(i)(II) will apply so that Company A's position in the Instruments and the Company B common stock will be a straddle.

-Final regulations adopted under this section, are effective for positions established after March 17, 1995 and, therefore, could apply to the Instruments and Company B common stock.
-Section 1.1092(d)-2(b)(1).
+Final regulations adopted under this section are effective for positions established after March 17, 1995 and, therefore, could apply to the Instruments and Company B common stock. § 1.1092(d)-2(b)(1).
 The regulations provide that stock and an offsetting position "with respect to substantially similar or related property (other than stock)" constitute a straddle.
-Substantially similar or related property is given the meaning provided in section 1.246-5 (other that section 1.246-5(b)(3)) and so includes property if the fair market value of property and stock reflect the performance of a single enterprise.
-Sections 1.246-5(b)(1)(i)(A), 1.1092(d)-2(a).
+Substantially similar or related property is given the meaning provided in § 1.246-5 (other than § 1.246-5(b)(3)) and so includes property if the fair market value of property and stock reflect the performance of a single enterprise. §§ 1.246-5(b)(1)(i)(A), 1.1092(d)-2(a).
 In the instant case, since fluctuations in the value of the Instruments would approximate changes in the value of Company B common stock, the Instruments would be within the definition of "substantially similar or related property" to the Company B common stock.
 As developed previously, Company A's positions in the Instruments and the Company B common stock are offsetting.
 Therefore, under the regulations, the Instruments and Company B common stock are a straddle.

-(2) Are the Instruments and the Company B common stock part of a straddle subject to the Capitalization rules of section 263(g)?
+(3) Are the Instruments and the Company B common stock part of a straddle subject to the capitalization rules of § 263(g)?

-Section 263(g)(1) states that no deduction shall be allowed for "interest and carrying charges" properly allocable to personal property which is part of a straddle as defined in section 1092(c).
+Section 263(g)(1) states that no deduction shall be allowed for "interest and carrying charges" properly allocable to personal property which is part of a straddle as defined in § 1092(c).
 Section 263(g)(2) defines "interest and carrying charges" to mean "interest on indebtedness incurred or continued to purchase or carry the personal property" and "all other amounts (including charges to insure, store, or transport the personal property) paid or incurred to carry the personal property...." net of certain receipts with respect to the personal property.

 As developed previously, the Instruments should not be characterized as debt.
 Consequently, the quarterly payments cannot be characterized as interest.
-However, the quarterly payments will be within the definition of carrying charge if the payments are an amount "paid or incurred to carry the personal property" (emphasis added).
-Section 263(g)(2)(A)(ii).
+However, the quarterly payments will be within the definition of carrying charge if the payments are an amount "paid or incurred to carry the personal property" (emphasis added). § 263(g)(2)(A)(ii).